 How do I become a book reviewer?

-If you would like to be a reviewer, please submit your CV/Resume to the book review editor.
+If you would like to be a reviewer, please submit your CV/Resume to the Book Review Editor.
 Please list your areas of interest and expertise as part of your biographical information.
 You will be provided with a list of books to select from or you can suggest a book which will be requested from the publisher by the editor and sent to you for your review.
-Please contact the Book Review Editor (Francine Conway: email@example.com) to obtain a review copy.
+Please contact the Book Review Editor (Katherine L. Fiori: email@example.com) to obtain a review copy.

 What is the criteria for the book review?